 Anyone trying to intimidate, harass, or bully others on-line may be charged through the Criminal Code (Section 264).
 Furthermore, it is also illegal to distribute obscene matter (Section 163), post images of anyone under 18 years engaging in sexual acts or depicting sexual organs (Section 163.1), injuring the reputation of others by exposing them to ridicule, hatred, or contempt (Section 298), or sending false messages intended to injure or alarm someone (Section 372).

 Report these types of situations to the police or school staff immediately.
+To report to the School Administration, email: 091-Administration@sd43.bc.ca

 Security Tips